Group of seven young adults standing on a forest path surrounded by autumn-colored trees, smiling and relaxing during a hike.

 Honours student (2025-2026)

 Jordan-Anne is researching how warming impacts floral pigmentation.
-Pollinators often locate food sources through the UV-markings found on flowers, these markings however, may change as a result of global warming.
-Using UV-photography, Jordan-Anne is comparing two flower treatments, one warming and one control, to help better understand this issue.
+Pollinators often locate food sources through the UV-markings found on flowers.
+These markings, however, may change as a result of global warming.
+Using UV-photography, Jordan-Anne is comparing two flower treatments - one warming and one control - to help better understand this phenomenon.

 Lab alumni